nwstetson/PigPersonality/README.md

 # PigPersonality

+Thank you for viewing my project!

-All the data for the Pig Personality Project is here!
+All the data I used for the Pig Personality Project is located in the Code tab.

-The actual analysis file is Analyses.qmd
+My data analysis file is Analyses.qmd

+See Data_Collection_Materials for the pig personality survey I created, as well as the ethogram I used and the HanDBase files needed to replicate the project.

-I have also posted my full thesis, as well as the personality measure I used
+I have also posted my full thesis, plus some bonus pig pictures and videos 🐖